nuthanc/microservice/ticketing/README.md

 * D 4-conc: What the script does
   * It is not truely in parallel because of how NodeJS works
 * D 5-conc:
+  * 4 copies of Orders as well as Tickets service

+### Reminder on Versioning Records
+* D 6-conc: